 1. Rabbits Shake When They are Happy and Content

 Believe it or not, rabbits are a lot like cats in some ways.
 For instance, rabbits also purr out of joy sometimes.
 Rabbits also shake or tremble with happiness.
-You may find your rabbit starts shaking slightly when they know it’s feeding time or that their favorite person is about to come home.
+You may find your rabbit shaking slightly when they know it’s feeding time or their favorite person is about to come home.

 What It Looks Like:

-2. Sleep Trembling From REM Sleep
+2. Rabbit Shaking While Lying Down From REM Sleep

 When your rabbit starts to tremble and its breathing becomes ragged, you may have to consult with your vet as the trembling may not be as a result of dreaming.
 There may be a more severe cause of their trembling then.